 To gauge the suitability of the proposed accesses, sight distances were evaluated based on a desktop assessment study using digital elevation modelling (DEM), viewshed analysis, to determine sight distances.
-Available sight distances are summarised in Table 4-6 with reference to the safe stopping sight distance criteria in Figure 4-2: Shoulder Sight Distance for Stop Condition.
+Available sight distances are summarized in Table 4-6 with reference to the safe stopping sight distance criteria in Figure 4-2.
 The digital elevation model results are shown in Appendix I - Sight Distance Assessment and indicates all points on the main road which are visible from a specific access point.

 Sight distances were assessed based on the expected largest vehicle which represents the worst-case scenario.
-Thus, the primary typical vehicle configuration that was considered is a Single Unit Truck (crossing a road width of 7,5 m) which would access the development mainly during the construction phase through Main Road R318 (MR00295) from stop-controlled minor roads/access roads.
+Thus, the primary typical vehicle configuration that was considered was a Single Unit Truck (crossing a road width of 7,5 m) which would access the development mainly during the construction phase through Main Road R318 (MR00295) from stop-controlled minor roads/access roads.